 Silence in the partnership agreement

 The main difficulties arise when nothing has been documented or the wording is not clear.
 Surprisingly often the case.
-Where the partnership agreement is silent the starting point for construing all post-termination restrictions and covenants, is that they are void on the grounds of public policy unless they are:
+Where the partnership agreement is silent the starting point regarding all post-termination restrictions and covenants, is that they are void on the grounds of public policy unless they are:

 - Reasonable in the interests of the parties.